-Taking out a policy loan - The insurer continues to hold your money but gives you a loan using the cash value as collateral.
-The cash value in your policy continues to grow according to the interest rates set in the policy and you don’t actually need to pay back the loan.
-However, you do have to pay a small amount of interest on the policy loan or it will be added to your outstanding balance.
+- Taking out a policy loan - The insurer holds your money and gives you a loan with the cash value as collateral.
+Your cash value grows according to the interest rates in the policy, and you don’t actually need to pay back the loan.
+You have to pay interest on the loan or it is added to your outstanding balance.
 If your outstanding balance exceeds your cash value in size, your policy lapses and you have to pay taxes on the money.
-While you don’t have to pay back a policy loan, the outstanding balance will be deducted from the death benefit your beneficiaries receive if you pass away.
+If you pass away, the outstanding balance will be deducted from the death benefit your beneficiaries receive.

-- Taking dividends as cash - If you have a participating whole life insurance policy from a mutual insurer, you can take any dividends paid as cash.
-There’s no income tax so long as the amount you receive doesn’t exceed what you’ve paid in premiums.
+- Taking dividends as cash - With a participating whole life insurance policy from a mutual insurer, you can get any dividends as cash.
+There’s no income tax so long as the amount doesn’t exceed what you’ve paid in premiums.

 - Making a partial withdrawal - You can withdraw from the policy’s cash value up to a certain level determined by the insurer.
-The insurer may charge a withdrawal fee or limit when you’re able to take money out and the value of the withdrawal will be taken out of your death benefit.
-However, you can withdraw cash value up to the amount you’ve paid in premiums without paying income tax.
+The insurer may charge a withdrawal fee or limit when you’re able to take money out and the amount you withdraw will be deducted from the death benefit.
+You can withdraw cash value up to the amount you’ve paid in premiums without paying income tax.

 - Selling the policy - If your spouse passes away or your children do well financially, you may no longer want coverage.
-In this case, you may be able to sell your policy for an amount greater than its cash value but less than the death benefit through a life insurance settlement.
+You may be able to sell your policy for an amount greater than its cash value but less than the death benefit through a life insurance settlement.
 The buyer takes over premium payments and becomes the beneficiary.
 Any gain you make on the settlement is taxed as either income or as capital gains, depending on the terms.